William P. Ross: Principal Chief

-Return to Cherokee leadership

-When Lewis Downing died of pneumonia, barely two weeks into his second term as Principal Chief, the council called on Will Ross to complete Downing's term.
-It would be fraught with difficulties.
-The Southern party did not support him.
+Second term

+When Lewis Downing died in November 1872, the Downing Party controlled a majority in both houses of the Cherokee legislature.
+Charles Thompson was the Downing Party's preferred successor, but Ross won the legislative vote to succeed Downing, upsetting many outside of Ross's party.
 The full-bloods feared that they would lose the political advantage that Downing had helped them secure.
 They did not want the Cherokee Nation to be dominated by the English-speaking, wealthy mixed bloods.
 Externally, whites continued their political pressure to open Indian Territory for settlement and development by white people.
 Congress kept intruding into the decisions of who could qualify as a Cherokee citizen.
 Many of his fellow tribesmen blamed Ross for allowing an increase in all sorts of crimes, even though crime had increased all across the United States.

+During the first two years of second term, the tribe saw growth in its agricultural production and cattle ranching.
+He also oversaw the opening of the Cherokee Orphan Asylum, a national prison, a new capitol building, and an “Asylum for the Indigent, Deaf, Dumb, and Blind.”
+In 1874, the legislature passed a new code of laws he supported, drastically reforming the nation's criminal justice system.
+He also spearheaded the creation of the nation's first medical board and created a new system for foreign worker permits.
+Despite championing social welfare reforms, Ross's government prioritized full and half blood Cherokee citizens over adopted citizens and Cherokee Freedmen.

+Ross's efforts to find a locations for new orphan asylums generated controversy when the homes of Lewis Ross and Robert Ross where selected as the sites for the new orphanages.
+Both were deceased and Ross was an inheritor to both estates set to profit off the sale of the property.
+The incident provided fodder for the opposition campaign in the next election.
+Two violent incidents also marred his tenure.
+In August 1873, a group of men attacked a Cherokee citizen who fled into an election hall.
+The group of men followed him, fired their guns in the hall, and stopped citizens from voting.
+In December 1874, a sheriff's deputy killed a man in a gunfight with two ex-Confederate soldiers bootlegging whiskey.
+While the incident was relatively minor, the opposition used it to support a broader narrative of rising crime rates linked to Ross.
+Historian Noah Ramage described his tenure as upsetting "the stability of the postwar era" under Downing.
+While he was a very capable government official, he was "burdened by family history" and scandals.

 Later years and death

 Will married his second wife, Mary Jane Ross, at Park Hill on November 16, 1846.
-She was born the daughter of Lewis Ross on November 5, 1827.
+She was the daughter of Lewis Ross.

 Ross died at Fort Gibson on July 20, 1891.
 He was buried at Citizens Cemetery there.
 His wife, Mary Jane lived until July 29, 1908, when she also died and was buried in Fort Gibson.